December 30, 2011

 December 23, 2011

-It's funny how when Christmas falls on a Sunday you loose track of the amount of days till.
+It's funny how when Christmas falls on a Sunday you loose all track of the date.
+This year was no different.

-So, what does a newly addicted baker do on her day off?
+So, what's a gal to do on her day off?
+You got it.
+Bake a tart.

 I am so happy with my effort.
-My kitchen smells like a Christmas cookie factory and if this works out I will be testing versions to make it sugar-free and low carb, perfect for many people looking for delicious healthy desserts.
+My kitchen smells like a Christmas cookie factory.

 You will love this recipe.
 A press-in crust, no fail filling and a topping tested by the best test kitchen staff ever.

 Looks good so far, huh?
-The Nudge thought it was too pretty to cover with the streusel, but I promised the next one will have a custard filling instead.
+The Nudge thought it was too pretty to cover with streusel, but I promised him the next one will have a custard filling.

-This recipe is my own but you need to know I got my inspiration from Jacques Pepin, Martha Stewart and Ina Garten.
-I took three things I learned from these food icons and incorporated them into this tart.
+This recipe is my own but you need to know I got my inspiration from the three most influential chefs I admire the most, Jacques Pepin, Martha Stewart and Ina Garten.
+The crust was from Jacques, the streusel from Ina and the filling from Martha.

 Pear, Apple and Cranberry Tart with Streusel Topping